Expect a delightful treat in every slice of this simple Orange Pound Cake! Excellent for a snack or light dessert — and it’s so quick to make!

 - Butter – use unsalted, and make sure it’s softened.

-- Eggs – for best results, they have to be at room temperature, not straight out of the refrigerator, if that’s where you keep them.
+- Eggs – medium-sized and at room temperature; not straight out of the refrigerator, if that’s where you keep them.

 - Oranges – you will be using the zest and the juice from both oranges.

-Start by preheating your oven to 180°C (375 ° F) and preparing your loaf pan by greasing and dusting with flour.
+Prepare your loaf pan by greasing it with butter and dusting it with flour.

-Next, sift flour, baking powder, and baking soda.
-Mix all together (photo 1).
+Sift flour, baking powder, and baking soda.
+Then mix them all together (photo 1).

 In a small bowl, rub the orange zest with two tablespoons of sugar.
 Set aside (photo 2).

-Mix softened butter with remaining sugar until creamy, then add the eggs one at a time, then mix (photo 3).
+Add the eggs one at a time, then mix (photo 4).

 Add a third of the dry ingredients, a third of the milk, and then a third of the orange juice.
-Repeat until you have added all of them (photo 4).
+Repeat until you have added all of them.

 Once you have a smooth cake mixture, add the zest with sugar and fold to combine (photo 5).

-Pour the cake mixture into a greased and floured loaf tin (photo 6).
+Pour the orange juice cake mixture into the greased and floured loaf pan earlier (photo 6).

-Place in the lower part of the oven for 45 to 50 minutes, or until the top gets darker.
+Place the loaf pan in the lower part of the oven for 45 to 50 minutes, or until the top gets darker.

 - Make sure to use eggs at room temperature.